Invest in our sustainable fairafric shares!

 CEO Claro Fair Trade AG

-"fairafric will shape fair trade.
-Because this is the only way to create an equal economy."
+"Fairafric will shape fair trade.
+Because only in this way can an equitable economy emerge."

-claro Fair Trade AG is the Swiss fair trade organization and has around 600 points of sale for fair trade products.
-Claro has been a strategic investor in fairafric since 2019.
-Claro has significantly expanded its investment in fairafric this year.
+Claro Fair Trade AG is the Swiss fair trade organization and has around 600 points of sale for fair trade products.
+Since 2019, Claro has been involved as a strategic investor in fairafric.
+This year, Claro significantly expanded its investment in fairafric.

 Wolf-Rüdiger Daetz